Socrates' Life: Laws Broken And Philosophy

 lawshun

-Socrates was tried and found guilty of two charges: asebeia (impiety) against the pantheon of Athens, and corruption of the youth of the city-state.
+Socrates was accused of corrupting the youth of the city-state, as well as asebeia (impiety) against the pantheon of Athens.
 The accusers cited two impious acts by Socrates: "failing to acknowledge the gods that the city acknowledges" and "introducing new deities".
+The death sentence of Socrates was the legal consequence of asking politico-philosophic questions of his students, which resulted in the two accusations of moral corruption and impiety.

 lawshun